Ever since I purchased my first product from Drunk Elephant, their F-Balm, I can admit that I got hooked on buying their products.

-There are humectants here known to be drawing moisture from the environment and packing it right into the skin, fruit extracts to hydrate and refresh the heck out of the skin with their antioxidant properties, niacinamide which is my favorite multitasking ingredient that is beneficial for literally anything you can imagine, and so on and so forth.
+There are humectants here known to be draw moisture from the environment and packing it right into the skin, fruit extracts to hydrate and refresh the heck out of the skin with their antioxidant properties, niacinamide which is my favorite multitasking ingredient that is beneficial for literally anything you can imagine.

-However, the superstar ingredient after which the serum is named kinda falls down towards the middle of the ingredient list.
+However, the superstar ingredient after which the serum is named kind of falls towards the middle of the ingredient list.

 Pro-vitamin B5 or simply said Panthenol (in bold) is the alcohol form of the B vitamin pantothenic acid.

 But remember!
-There are good alcohols and bad alcohols in skincare.
+There are good and bad alcohols in skincare.

 The B-Hydra serum has a thicker consistency than the Marine Hyaluronics by The Ordinary but a slightly lighter consistency than their original Hyaluronic Acid + B5.